 On the exterior condenser/compressor, remove the fan cage.
 Using a screwdriver or wrench, remove the fasteners and lift the cage or fan grill away from the top of the unit.
 By hand, or with a wet/dry vacuum, clean leaves and other debris from the interior.

-With a strong stream from a garden hose, spray through the fins from the inside out to blast any built up dirt or debris from between them.
+Remove the outer covers and use the brush attachment on a powerful shop vacuum to remove all outside dirt.
+Then, using a gentle stream from a garden hose, spray through the fins from the inside out to remove any built up dirt or debris from between them.
 Never use a pressure washer, since the pressure can damage the fins.
 If the fins are particularly dirty, use a commercially available fin cleaning spray (available at home improvement centers; read and follow manufacturer directions).

 Since any reduction in air-flow through the fins can reduce efficiency, carefully straighten bent fins using a butter knife or commercially available fin-straightening tool.
 Be gentle so that the tubing embedded within the fins is not damaged.

 Once finished with the cleaning, replace the fan cage.
 Rake back leaves and debris outside the condenser and cut back branches and vegetation at least 2 feet in all directions to ensure proper airflow around the unit.
 During winter months when the condenser is not in use, it’s good to cover the top of the unit with a piece of plywood or plastic to keep debris from falling in.
 However, don’t completely cover the unit’s sides, since moisture can build up inside and cause corrosion.
 Also, a completely covered unit encourages vermin to build nests inside.
 Remove any cover when the unit is operating.